 In August 2018, the FASB issued Accounting Standards Update 2018-13, Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurements which modifies the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
-This guidance must be applied retrospectively for all periods presented in most instances and is effective for all entities for fiscal years beginning after December 15, 2019.
-Plan management is currently evaluating the impact this guidance will have on the Plan Financial Statements and Notes to Financial Statements.
+This guidance was adopted beginning January 1, 2020.